cass-kul/cass-kul.github.io/_exercises/functions-stack.md

 1. Load the address of the stack into a register
 1. When we want to push data on the stack:
-    1. Put data at the address that the register points to
+    1. Store data at the address that the register points to
-    1. Increment the pointer by the size of the data you just added, so that the register points to free space again
+    1. Increment the pointer by the size of the data we just added, so that the register points to free space again
 1. When we want to pop data from the stack, we:
     1. Decrement the pointer by the size of the last data element
     1. Read the content of the data stored at the current stack pointer